 Who We Are

-Delta Family Resource Centre (DFRC) is a grassroots, non-profit, community-based agency which is committed to enhancing the potential of families and children by supporting and addressing identified needs.
+Delta Family Resource Centre (DELTA FAMILY) is a grassroots, non-profit, community-based agency which is committed to enhancing the potential of families and children by supporting and addressing identified needs.
 Providing a wide range of programs, services, and activities that enhance individual skills and promote well-being and healthy communities, Delta is known for its strength in effective outreach, collaboration and delivering empowering programs which meet identified community needs.

 DELTA FAMILY’S STRATEGIC PRIORITIES

 - Reducing Poverty – By Enhancing Economic Opportunities For Residents

 - Enhancing Programs Focused On Youth, Families, The Black Community, Seniors & Promoting Mental Health & Well-Being

 - Enhancing Delta’s Profile With Residents And Key Stakeholders

 - Ensuring The (Long Term) Sustainability Of The Organization

 - Building A Strong Capacity For “Evidence-Informed” Programming